hermannm/devlog/README.md

 # devlog

 Go library that provides utilities for structured logging, building on the standard [`log/slog`](https://pkg.go.dev/log/slog) package.
-It provides two independent packages:
+It provides the following packages:

-- `devlog` implements a [`slog.Handler`](https://pkg.go.dev/log/slog#Handler) with a human-readable output format, designed for local development and CLI tools
+- `devlog` provides a [`slog.Handler`](https://pkg.go.dev/log/slog#Handler) with a human-readable output format, designed for local development and CLI tools.
-- `devlog/log` is a thin wrapper over the logging API of `log/slog`, providing:
-    - Utility functions for log message formatting (`log.Infof`, `log.Errorf`, etc.)
-    - Error-aware logging functions, which structure errors to be formatted consistently as log attributes
+- `errlog` provides `ErrorAttrHandler`, which transforms error log attributes to make them more structured.
-    - `log.AddContextAttrs`, a function for adding log attributes to a [`context.Context`](https://pkg.go.dev/context), applying the attributes to all logs made in that context
+- `ctxlog` provides a way to attach log attributes to a [`context.Context`](https://pkg.go.dev/context), so that all logs in the scope of that context get those attributes in their output.
+- `slogconfig` binds together the above independent packages, by providing `Init` functions to configure the default `slog` handler with `errlog`'s and `ctxlog`'s wrapping handlers applied.

 Run `go get hermannm.dev/devlog` to add it to your project!